NaturailyShopify/Naturaily-netlify/_posts/2019-06-18-the-code-is-black-and-full-of-errors-the-fears-of-legacy-code-refactoring-and-how-to-overcome-them.md

 tags:
   - Software development
 ---
+**In the darkest corners of every app development process dwell lines of code that make even the bravest of developers wake up at night drenched with sweat.
+There are rumours around the team that business people will soon come to demand some changes in that particular part of the abyss.
+People are trembling with fear, dropping their cups, spilling coffee and asking for remote work – all in a bid to avoid the impending catastrophe.**

 The time inevitably comes – the planning starts, coders nervously watch in horror as the project manager utters those cursed words: _“Hey, guys!” she said.
 “Hope everyone had a good weekend because today we are doing something special!
 We need to change an old functionality a bit.
 Remember our payments system?
 We need to add another payment provider!
 How exciting, isn’t it?” _

 The silence that followed was so intense you could hear a pin drop.
 Developers sighed. _“Oh, and the owners need it before Friday this week”_, she added after a short moment.
 Now, the massacre starts...